 There was no significant association between the type of surgery performed and postoperative deviation (P=0.265), between ET alternation and operative outcome (P=0.599) and between ET intermittence and operative outcome (P=0.492).

-Similarly for amblyopia, there was no significant correlation between amblyopia and postoperative deviation (P=0.310), or between the presence or absence of a vertical syndrome and postoperative deviation (P= 0.087).
-In the XT group: There was no positive association between type of surgery and postoperative deviation (P= 0.403).
+Similarly, for amblyopia, there was no significant correlation between amblyopia and postoperative deviation (P=0.310), or between the presence or absence of a vertical syndrome and postoperative deviation (P= 0.087).
+In the XT group, There was no positive association between type of surgery and postoperative deviation (P= 0.403).
 The presence of alternating strabismus was not significantly associated with surgical outcome (P=0.2).
 There was no significant association between XT intermittence and operative outcome (P=0.567) or between amblyopia and postoperative deviation (P=0.277) and postoperative deviation (P=0.277).

 No significant correlation was observed between the presence of a vertical syndrome and postoperative deviation (P=0.825).